-The terminal can be found under Accessories > Terminal.
+The terminal can be found by clicking Accessories in the Launcher to find Terminal.
 When it first launches, you will see something similar to what Figure A-1 shows.

 You will see a blinking cursor immediately preceded by some letters, and perhaps numbers and symbols, ending with a \$.
 The first word in that string of characters is your username, followed by the @ symbol.
 After the @, the hostname of your computer is listed, followed by a colon and the name of the directory you are currently in (you always start in your home directory, which is represented by a ~ symbol).